dkarlinsky/azsmrc/azsmrc/Readme.txt

 Once there, click on the User Managment tools and add / edit users from there

-5. Manually starting the remote (FireFrog) client
+5. Manually starting the remote client

 	For Windows: